Mera Peak Climbing

 It will take approximately 5 hours to get to Kothe.
 You will encounter various tea establishments if you approach Hinku Khola from the north.
 In either of those teahouses, we’ll enjoy snacks and lunch.
 As we continue our Climb, we will pass the river “Sanu Khola.”
 We’ll spend the night in Kothe after taking in the scenery.
 Breakfast, lunch, and supper are included in the package, just as on previous days.

-After an excellent breakfast, we’ll begin trekking to Thaknak (4258m).
-It would help if you pushed yourself harder on this day because the elevation gain will be more significant.
+After an excellent breakfast, we’ll trek to Thaknak (4258m).
+It would help to push yourself harder on this day because the elevation gain will be more significant.
 Moreover, we’ll stop at Gondishung for a fantastic traditional meal as we pass through Hinku Khola from the side.
 We shall pass by the 200-year-old Gumba if we take the left-north trail.
 We’ll arrive at Thaknak in the lap of Mera Peak after a few more hours of hiking.
 You will also appreciate your stay here if you decide to stay the night.
 This day also includes meals such as breakfast, lunch, and dinner.

 Likewise, we’ll travel to Khare (5045m) across many glaciers the next day.
 We’ll eat lunch in a lovely teahouse in Khare.
 You will be awestruck by the scenery of stunning mountains and glaciers.
 We’ll spend the night at Khare, in the shadow of Mera Peak, before heading to Mera High Camp (6462m) the next day.
 We’ll climb to the summit of Mera Peak and camp for the night.

-We’ll also return to Khare after admiring the spectacular Himalayan scenery and navigating the rugged terrain.
+After admiring the spectacular Himalayan scenery and navigating the rugged terrain, we’ll also return to Khare.
 You’ll shoot Everest, Ama Dablam, and Kanchenjunga, among other peaks.
 After Kothe, we’ll gradually return to Pangaun before continuing to Lukla on the same trial.
-We’ll travel down to Kathmandu on a tiny Dornier jet from Lukla, putting our exciting Mera Peak Climbing to an end.
+We’ll travel down to Kathmandu on a tiny Dornier jet from Lukla, ending our exciting Mera Peak Climbing.

 Departure Dates